Artoriuz/ArtCNN/README.md

 - `C`: Original ArtCNN models optimised mostly for speed.
 These should only be used for real-time tasks like video playback.
 The architecture consists of a series of convolution layers aided by a single long-skip connection.
 Offered in the ONNX format and as GLSL shaders.

 4 sizes are currently offered:
-- `R16F96`: This has 16 residual blocks and 96 filters per convolution layer.
+- `R16F96`: 16 residual blocks and 96 filters per convolution layer.
 Should generally give you the best reconstruction quality. ~4m params.
-- `R8F64`: This has 8 residual blocks and 64 filters per convolution layer.
+- `R8F64`: 8 residual blocks and 64 filters per convolution layer.
 An attempt at balancing quality and performance for non real-time tasks. ~926k params.
-- `C4F32`: This has 4 internal convolution layers with 32 filters each.
+- `C4F32`: 4 internal convolution layers with 32 filters each.
 Use this on real-time tasks if your system can handle it. ~48k params.
-- `C4F16`: This has 4 internal convolution layers with 16 filters each.
+- `C4F16`: 4 internal convolution layers with 16 filters each.
 Cheaper variant that should work well on most modern GPUs. ~12k params.

 Regarding the suffixes:
-- Models without any suffixes are the baseline.
+- Models without any suffixes are the baselines.
 These are neutral luma doublers.
 - `DS` variants are trained to denoise and sharpen, which is usually useful for most web sources.
 - `Chroma` variants are trained to reconstruct chroma.
 These are intended to be used on 4:2:0 content and will not work correctly in any other scenario.